Bridging the $\mu$Hz gap in the gravitational-wave landscape with binary resonance

-In this Article we have demonstrated the potential for binary resonance searches to bridge the $\upmu$Hz gap in the SGWB spectrum, showing that high-precision data from pulsar timing and laser-ranging experiments may lead to the first discovery of (or stringent constraints on) the SGWB in this region.
+\emph{Summary and outlook.}---In this Letter we have demonstrated the potential for binary resonance searches to bridge the $\upmu$Hz gap in the SGWB spectrum, showing that high-precision data from pulsar timing and laser-ranging experiments may lead to the first discovery of (or stringent constraints on) the SGWB in this region.
 In particular, the sensitive frequency band of LLR sits almost exactly halfway between those of LISA and PTAs, and is thus highly complementary to these experiments.

 As an illustrative example of the constraining power of binary resonance searches, we have considered potential SGWB spectra from FOPTs, showing that near-future LLR and SLR data will be sensitive to a broad range of FOPT models, and that LLR in particular can probe regions of the FOPT parameter space that are inaccessible to all other GW experiments.
 We have also shown that current and future LLR data can provide complementary information about nHz GW signals probed by PTAs, such as the candidate SGWB signal recently announced by the NANOGrav Collaboration.